-SEO plugins help drive more traffic by improving the search engine friendliness of your website …
+WordPress SEO plugins help drive more traffic by making your website more search engine friendly …

-A plugin like Yoast SEO (formerly known as WordPress SEO by Yoast) can significantly improve your SEO.
-Properly configured, this plugin not only makes your web pages easier for search engines like Google and Bing to index, it also gives you control over how your content is presented to Google’s search results and social media sites Twitter, Facebook, and Google+.
+Use a plugin like Yoast SEO (previously known as WordPress SEO by Yoast) to improve your website’s search engine optimization.
+Properly configured, the Yoast SEO plugin not only makes your site easier for search engines to find and index, it also gives you control over how your content is displayed in Google’s search results and social media sites Twitter, Facebook, and GooglePlus.

 WordPress Social Plugins

 Allowing visitors to easily share your content with others online can help to increase traffic to your site, especially if your site provides great content that adds real value to readers.